JamesHattersley83/NodeJS-notes-and-exercises/README.md

 ## Express

+Express is a fast, unopinionated, minimalist web framework for Node.js.

 **Environment Variables** - Global variables specific to the environment(server) our code is living in.
 Different servers can have different variable settings, and we can access those variables in code.